zoonk/handbook/how-we-work/communication/async-communication.md

 Are you busy helping your kids with their homework?
 That's okay, you can work later.
 Are you feeling sad and need to take a break?
 That's okay, work when you're feeling better.

-In theory, we could have those things using synchronous communication but we feel bad when we need to ask for a break, to leave, or to arrive late.
+In theory, we could have those things using synchronous communication but some people feel bad when they need to ask for a break, to leave, or to arrive late.
-We shouldn't need to explain ourselves to anyone.
+They shouldn't need to explain themselves to anyone.
-Using asynchronous communication, work carry on as usual and our tasks will be there when we're ready to work again.
+Using asynchronous communication, work carry on as usual and your tasks will be there when you're ready to work again.
-No need to explain ourselves to other people.
+No need to explain yourself to other people.

 ### Transparency